DIY Raised Bed Corner Brackets That Actually Last

 Another issue is using the wrong hardware.
 Interior screws will rust and fail quickly, compromising the structure of your bed.
 Always opt for galvanized or stainless steel screws designed for outdoor use.
 Finally, don’t forget to build on level ground.
 An uneven base can cause the frame to warp over time, putting stress on your corner brackets and boards.

-How to Build Your Own Corner Brackets
+Feeling Crafty?
+How to DIY Your Own Corner Brackets

 If you have a knack for building things and a well-stocked workshop, creating your own raised bed corner brackets can be a rewarding project.
 It gives you complete control over the size and style of your garden bed.
 Depending on the material you choose, you can craft brackets from metal or wood to suit your needs.
 Let's walk through a few popular DIY methods.

-Using Aluminum Strips
+DIY Method 1: Aluminum Strips

 For a lightweight and rust-resistant option, aluminum is a great choice.
 You can start with a flat bar of aluminum, typically about ¾-inch wide and 1/16-inch thick.
 The process involves cutting the strip to your desired length and then bending it into a 90-degree angle to form the corner.
 You’ll need tools like a bandsaw or a hand miter box for precise cuts.
 After shaping the bracket, you'll drill holes for the screws that will attach it to your garden bed boards.
 While aluminum is easy to work with, it may not offer the same rigidity as steel, so it’s best suited for smaller or medium-sized beds.
 You can find detailed DIY tutorials from fellow makers online to guide you.